RiCkymare00/Master-QML/Luca_Chiese/2-Classical_Machine_Learning/Deep_Generative_models/notes.md

     $$

 We already know $p(x|z)$ and $p(z)$ (we sample from the network), but what about $P(X)$? $P(X)$ is the prior probability of the data.
 How to compute it?

+The value of $p(x)$ indicates how well the generative model can explain or generate the observed data $x$.
+However, computing $p(x)$ directly is often intractable due to the complexity of the integral.
+To address this difficulty, an approximate distribution $q(z \mid x)$ is introduced, and a quantity called the Evidence Lower Bound (ELBO) is maximized, which provides a lower bound to $\log p(x)$.

 We could marginalize the latent variables: $p(x) = \int p(x|z)p(z) dz$.
 However, this integral takes time to be evaluated since one needs to evaulate it over all configurations of $z$ (i.e., evaluate this integral for all $z$ that have been generated in the encoder).

 We know that $q_\lambda(z|x)$ (from the encoder) has a parameter $\lambda$ which indexes the **family distribution**.
 If $q$ were gaussian it would be the mean and variance of each data point, $\lambda_i = (\mu_{x_i}, \sigma_{x_i})$.
 Then the vector $\lambda = (\lambda_1, \lambda_2, \ldots, \lambda_N)$ replaces the parameters vector $\theta = (\theta_1, \theta_2, \ldots, \theta_N)$ and each parameter $\theta_i$ gets substituted by a mean and standard deviation.
 So, each parameter is a gaussian distribution that allows us to cover better the latent space.